maxlath/wikibase-sdk/README.md

 SPARQL queries are the best way to extract knowledge from Wikidata entities graph.

-[SPARQL](https://en.wikipedia.org/wiki/Sparql) can be a weird thing at first, but the Wikidata team and community really puts lots of efforts to make things easy with a [user manual](https://www.mediawiki.org/wiki/Wikidata_query_service/User_Manual), [an awesome tool to test you queries and visualize the result](https://query.wikidata.org/), a [tutorial](https://www.youtube.com/watch?v=oN5tdMSXWV8), and [lots of examples](https://www.mediawiki.org/wiki/Wikibase/Indexing/SPARQL_Query_Examples)!
+[SPARQL](https://en.wikipedia.org/wiki/Sparql) can be a weird thing at first, but the Wikidata team and community really puts lots of efforts to make things easy with a super rich [Wikidata Query Help](https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service/Wikidata_Query_Help) page, [an awesome tool to test you queries and visualize the result](https://query.wikidata.org/), and [lots of examples](https://www.wikidata.org/wiki/Special:MyLanguage/Wikidata:SPARQL_query_service/queries/examples)!

 Then, to get JSON results you can [make a HTTP query to  https://query.wikidata.org/sparql?query={SPARQL}&format=json](https://www.mediawiki.org/wiki/Wikidata_query_service/User_Manual#SPARQL_endpoint), which with `wikidata-sdk` can be done like this:
 ```javascript